Skip to Content (Press Enter)

 Learn more about finding an egg donor.

-After matching with an egg donor (if needed), our Program Coordination Team will help you find the perfect surrogate match.
+After matching with an egg donor (if needed), our Matching Team will help you find the perfect surrogate match.
 We encourage you to form a strong bond with the woman who will carry your baby(ies).
-If you’d like to find a surrogate with specific criteria, you can share your preference with your Program Coordination Team.
+If you’d like to find a surrogate with specific criteria, you can share your preference with your Matching Team.

 Pregnancy is the time to continue building your relationship with your gestational surrogate.
 Many intended parents join their surrogates for medical appointments if they live close enough to do so.
 Your agency will be supporting you through each milestone, helping you prepare for traveling for the birth and ensuring you have everything you need to return home safely and securely with your new baby.